Olwiba/Reuser/README.md

 This service is designed to always be free, Built by people for people and solving some major global issues to with recycling.

 More to be added later...
 Work in progress.

+//When

+## When

+__Reuser__ is still in early Alpha stage so until there is a solid skeleton developed, contribution to source code is limited.
+However if your really keen to have your input or have some advice around technologies that we are using feel free to contact the team on slack.

+//Why

+## Why Build Reuser?

+Around the world waste managment is a massive issue, the impact this has on the enviroment differs between country to courntry.
+But with over 2.5 Million tonnes of waste sent to landfill every year in New Zealand alone this is something that we can relate to easily.
+Combine this with a stagering 29% child poverty rate in 2016, this means that 1 in every 4 children struggle to meet the daily living requirements.

+Reuser targets both problems at once by providing an easy to use platform for people to easily give away items that they no longer need and also providing a place for people living in poverty to find items they require.

+//How

 ## Want to contribute?